Learning How To Cope With Female Orgasmic Disorder

 Situational anorgasmia

 This type of anorgasmia generally means that you can orgasm, but only in certain situations or with specific stimulation.
-For example: You may only be able to orgasm through masturbation or oral sex.
+For example, although you may not be able to orgasm through sexual intercourse involving vaginal penetration, you may still be able to orgasm through masturbation or oral sex.

 Generalized anorgasmia